-Our final and probably most important tip for motivating yourself at University, is ensuring that you reward yourself for your efforts.
+Our final and probably most important tip for motivating yourself at University is ensuring that you reward yourself for your efforts.

-When eaten in moderation, chocolate can have a positive impact in your cognitive function which could well result in better grades.
+When eaten in moderation, chocolate can have a positive impact on your cognitive function which could well result in better grades.
 It actually releases serotonin which promotes calm and also phenylethylamine which can stimulate parts of the brain which are vital when studying.